 Polluted Translation Memories

 The problem is made worse by adding incorrect terms, such as these, to a translation memory without the help of a terminologist.
-They then get used to return ICEs or 101% matches (depending on your Translation Engine of choice).
+They then get used to returning ICEs or 101% matches (depending on your Translation Engine of choice).
 One problem phrase can soon find itself making its way on to almost all of your translated information, partly driven by the bizarre trend of not charging for, or checking 101/ICEs matches provided by large agencies.
-I’m all for saving money but with things this important to the end consumer extra care really needs to be taken.
+I’m all for saving money but with things, this important to the end consumer extra care really needs to be taken.

 Terminology Management can be used as either a cash generator or a barrier to entry for your competitors, both ways add value to your business.
 Making a success of it is largely dependent on demonstrating where you are adding value to your customer’s supply chain.

 A study by Schuetz, Joerg and Rita Nuebel, “Multi-purpose vs. Task-specific Application: Diagnostic Evaluation of Multilingual Language Technologies” shows us that the cost of correcting a translation error increases dramatically as the process moves on (from Authoring to Maintenance).
 The value can be generated by managing the terminology for the client, not adding value to errors and demonstrating the value/money saved in the process.

 There are numerous terminology tools available on the market to help your team manage this process but the tool has to be fit for the purpose intended.
 I’ve seen everything from dynamic systems running on top of the latest technology to Google spreadsheets with columns for notes/comments.
 The point is it needs to work and it needs to be built on a solid foundation, investment in expensive IT systems sometimes makes your problems worse.